Securiti announces a $75M Series C Funding RoundView

 For any vendors handling PHI, a business associate agreement (BAA) is essential.
 This helps ensure that both parties are held accountable for creating, receiving or transmitting PHI in a secure and intended manner.
 If either party violates the BAA, they may face penalties from Health and Human Services.
 Cloud providers and other organizations that handle PHI sign BAA’s unfortunately they don’t have the protocols in place to responsibly handle PHI.

 As we suggested previously, one factor linked to the rise in healthcare cyber-attacks is the digitization of health records.
 These digital records are a treasure trove of information for attackers.
-They not only contain insurance information, which is used for fraudulent billing and prescriptions, but also social security numbers, driver’s licenses and credit card numbers.
+They not only contain insurance information, which is used for fraudulent billing and prescriptions, but also social security numbers, driver’s licenses, and credit card numbers.

 Many medical providers had operated with paper, faxes, and handwritten charts until Obamacare mandated electronic records; healthcare providers have struggled ever since to secure their new digital records.
 In 2009, prior to the Affordable Care Act, only 12% of hospitals had transitioned to electronic health records.
 The ACA’s HITECH provisions provided tens of billions of dollars in incentives for healthcare providers to implement electronic health records; these digital records now are in use by 96% of hospitals across the country.

-However, medical records are now the top selling personal record on the dark web and black market.
+However, medical records are now the top-selling personal record on the dark web and black market.
 Research firm Cynerio found that malicious attackers are using these records for delivery of prescription drugs, fraudulent claims to online provider websites, and tax fraud.
 Researcher James Scott, in a report prepared for the U.S. Senate, found that electronic health records with complete long-form documentation on all the intricacies of a person’s health history, known by hackers as “fullz,” are often combined with fake passports, drivers’ licenses, and social security numbers as an identity kit which often sell for $1,500 to $2,000.

 Cybercriminals use these records to buy medical equipment or drugs and file fictional claims with insurers.
 Health records also contain addresses and employer details, meaning hackers can use them to file fake tax returns.
-While a stolen credit card number can be easily cancelled and reported to a bank, there is no easy solution for stolen medical records.
+While a stolen credit card number can be easily canceled and reported to a bank, there is no easy solution for stolen medical records.

-Data management, privacy and security have become a primary concern for healthcare facilities as it is one of the most pressing requirements from HIPAA.
+Data management, data privacy and security have become a primary concern for healthcare facilities as it is one of the most pressing requirements from HIPAA.
 It is also connected directly to the secure adoption of electronic health records.
 As we stated earlier, the HIPAA rules imply that any company that deals with protected health information (PHI) must have in place physical, network, and process security measures and follow them in order to ensure HIPAA compliance.

 Healthcare organizations and providers must have access to patient data in order to deliver quality care, but complying with regulations and requirements for protecting patient health information requires a combination of robust data management strategies as well as the appropriate solutions and sufficient IT resources to implement them.

 HIPAA privacy management software and solutions help organizations comply with HIPAA policies, including security regulations by automating processes.
-Automating policies by locating, protecting, and managing PHI reduces risks of human error and non-compliance, brings efficiencies, and reduces the costs of compliance.
+Automating policies by locating, protecting, and managing PHI reduces risks of human error and non-compliance brings efficiencies, and reduces the costs of compliance.

 Further, privacy management software not only aids in the identification and management of PHI, but also, privilege escalation, cross-system visibility to identify insider threats, and is able to determine the severity of a data breach by identifying which systems and data were breached.